 The original Navy Rum

 For a long time, the original Rum used by the Royal Navy to make their Grog was not available to the public.
 It was exclusive to sailors, their superiors, and other naval workers.

 The demand for Navy Rum decreased drastically, as you can imagine.
 And so it happened that in the 1980s, the manufacturer decided to sell the original Navy Rum in liquor stores.

 Use of the term Grog in different regions

-In Australia, the term "Grog" gets used for any type of alcoholic beverage.
+In Australia, the term Grog can mean any kind of alcoholic beverage.
 Whereas in Fiji, it describes a drink consisting of water and the powder of sun-dried kava root.

 It can range between 5:1 and 1:1 juice to spirit. -Something similar to what other countries call a Highball, but the number of ingredients is not limited to two only.

 And in many other parts of Europe, Grog refers to hot black tea with honey, lemon juice, and Rum.
 Whereby the amount of Rum is quite variable.

-Because Grog can mean so many different things depending on where in the world you are, you will sometimes come across the term Navy Grog.
+Because Grog can mean so many different things depending on where you are in the world, you will come across the term Navy Grog.

-The best Grog recipe
+The best Navy Grog recipe

 One part sour, two parts sweet, three parts strong, and four parts weak.
 That was the original rule of thumb for Navy Grog in the British Navy.

 Some ask for different measurements or add ingredients like grapefruit juice, honey, soda water, or cinnamon.
 But I prefer it a little closer to the original, and therefore, here is my favorite Grog recipe:

 - 2oz Navy Rum